coralieco/workshop-git-rebase/README.md

   - `git log`
   - `git reflog`
   - `git reset --hard`
-- Resolve conflict using the final poem below (lines are indicated)
+- There will be conflicts to resolve !
+Do not focus too much on resolving conflicts, this is not the workshop purpose.
+You can use the final poem below (lines are indicated) to help you out resolving the conflicts..

 🌲 **final poem**